slicingmelon/gobypass403/README.md

 ## 14 February 2025

-- Implemented retry attempts on failed requests, using linear backoff algorthm to increase the delay between retries.
+- Implemented retry attempts on failed requests, using linear backoff algorithm to increase the delay between retries.
 - Autothrottler, throttles the requests exponentially based on known status codes.
 - Option to resend the exact request at any time using the debug token.
 - Refactored most of the core engine/rawhttp modules to improve performance and reduce allocations.